-- I can never remember what Type II and Type IV sums of squares are. - The estimate statement yielded an Estimate, that is, a \hat{Y} value, of 191.103930, which is what we got with a calculator as the answer to Sample Question 5.6.8.
+- I can never remember what Type II and Type IV sums of squares are. - The estimate statement yielded an Estimate, that is, a |widehatY| value, of 191.103930, which is what we got with a calculator as the answer to Sample Question 3.5.8.
 We also get a t-test for whether this particular linear combination differs significantly from zero insane in this particular case, but useful at other times.
-The standard error would be very useful if we were constructing confidence intervals or prediction intervals around the estimate, but we are not. - Then we get a display of the b values and associated t-tests, as in proc reg. proc glm produces these by default only when none of the independent variables is declared categorical with the class statement.
-If you have categorical independent variables, you can request parameter estimates with the parms option. - proc print output is self-explanatory.
+The standard error would be very useful if we were constructing confidence intervals or prediction intervals around the estimate, but we are not. - Then we get a display of the b values and associated t-tests, as in proc reg.
+I believe these are produced by proc glm only when none of the independent variables is declared categorical with the class statement. - proc print output is self-explanatory.
 If you are using proc print to print a large number of cases, consider specifying a large page size in the options statement.
-Then, the logical page length will be very long, as if you were printing on a long roll of paper, and SAS will not print a new page header with the date and title and so on every 24 line or 35 lines or whatever.
+Then, the logical page length will be very long, as if you were printing on a long roll of paper, and SAS will not print a new page header with the date and title and so on every 24 line or 35 lines or whatever. - proc univariate: There is so much output to explain, I almost can't stand it.
+I'll do most of it in class, and just hit a few high points here.

-- proc univariate: There is so much output to explain, I almost can't stand it.
-I'll just hit a few high points here. - T:Mean=0 A t-test for whether the mean is zero.
+- T:Mean=0 A t-test for whether the mean is zero.
 If the variable consisted of difference scores, this would be a matched t-test.
-Here, because the mean of residuals from a multiple regression is always zero as a by-product of leastsquares, t is exactly zero and the p-value is exactly one. - M(Sign) Sign test, a non-parametric equivalent to the matched t. - Sgn Rank Wilcoxon's signed rank test, another non-parametric equivalent to the matched t. - W:Normal A test for normality.
-As you might infer from Pr<W, the associated p-value is the lower tail area of some distribution.
+Here, because the mean of residuals from a multiple regression is always zero as a by-product of least-squares, t is exactly zero and the p-value is exactly one. - M(Sign) Sign test, a non-parametric equivalent to the matched t. - Sgn Rank Wilcoxon's signed rank test, another non-parametric equivalent to the matched t. - W:Normal A test for normality.
+As you might infer from Pr<W, the associated p-valuelower tail area of some distribution.
 If p < 0.05, conclude that the data are not normally distributed.

 The assumptions of the hypothesis tests for multiple regression imply that the residuals are normally distributed, though not quite independent.
 The lack of independence makes the W test a bit too likely to indicate lack of normality.
 If the test is non-significant, can one conclude that the data are normal?
 This is an example of a more general question: When can one conclude that the null hypothesis is true?
-This question was discussed a bit in Chapter 1.
-Here are two additional comments about the tests for normality: